1. Are there any major changes in the program over the next year?

 - We currently have over 50% women in our surgical program.

-- It is not fair and often impossible to make direct comparisons between similar programs.
+- It is not fair and impossible to make direct comparisons between similar programs.
 We believe we have a collegial learning environment and abundant clinical material.

 - Our board pass rates are consistently above the national average and reviews of our graduating resident surgical acumen have been good.
 Graduating residents going on to do General Surgery have felt comfortable in independent surgical practice.